veeto

 Key Takeaways

-• Requires court approval for facility transfers except in emergencies.
+• Requires court approval for facility transfers when specific regulations are not yet established.

-• Mandates state agencies to update care facility regulations by January 2027.
+• Mandates state agencies to update safety regulations for secured facilities by January 2027.

 Get Involved